russmckendrick/records/content/albums/quality-control-7119855/index.md

 styles: ["Conscious"]
 ---

-Quality Control is the second studio album by American hip hop group Jurassic 5.
+Quality Control is the second studio album by American alternative hip hop group Jurassic 5.
 It was released on June 6, 2000, by Interscope Records.